Medicare and You.

 Why do I need anything else other than Medicare for my insurance needs?

-Medicare does not pay 100% of everything.
-That can leave you open to financial risk.
+Medicare does not pay for 100% of everything.
+That can leave you open for financial risk.

 Medicare Part A has a deductible and hospitalization is further defined as having a Medicare hospital benefit period for admission.
 That benefit period has a direct impact on what you would pay for services.
 Medicare Part B has a deductible and then a 20% coinsurance based upon Medicare allowable rates.
 This coinsurance does not have a stop loss and the deductible is applied every calendar year.
 With Medicare Part D, you can obtain prescription drug coverage separately or within a Medicare Advantage plan.
 You may or may not have a deductible for your Part D plan.